anup4khandelwal/travel-planner-agent/QUICK_DEPLOY.md

 3. Click "New Project" → "Deploy from GitHub repo"
 4. Select your `travel-agent` repository
 5. Railway will automatically detect it's a Node.js app
+6. **Important**: Railway will use Nixpacks (not Docker) by default, which works better for Node.js apps

 ### Step 3: Set Environment Variables
 In Railway dashboard → Variables tab, add: